ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 	        });
 	});

 This widget will render the template, and replace the variable with the string "Hello".
 Notice that we're overriding the buildRendering method from the Templated module.
-This method is in charge of rendering the template and setting up the DOM correctly, so it's important to call the original method to ensure everything will work out, this is done by calling `this.inherited(arguments)`.
+This method is in charge of rendering the template and setting up the DOM correctly, so it's important to call the original method to ensure that everything will work out.
+This is done by calling `this.inherited(arguments)`.

 The Templated module also takes care of binding together the variables, so once a variable has been defined in the template, like this `${greeting}`, it can accessed and modified directly in the widget within the buildRendering method.
 This is useful for setting up labels and headings with translations.
 Notice that the variables can only be modified from the buildRendering method.

-This was a basic example of using the Templated module, we'll see more of this later.
+This was a basic example of using the Templated module.
+We'll see more of this later.
 Let's add i18n and load a CSS file.

-i18n works exactly like you'd expect, you create properties files like you do for web scripts.
+i18n works exactly like you'd expect.
+We create properties files like you do for web scripts.
 Create the i18n file `src/main/amp/web/js/example/widgets/templates/i18n/TemplateWidget.properties`.
 Multiple languages can be supported by adding a prefix to the filename, like `TemplateWidget_en.properties`.

 Let's move our greeting into the properties file: